 If you really want to pursue your dream of being a flight attendant, you will need to remove your tattoos before going through flight attendant school.

-Discrimination and Tattoos in the Workplace Statistics
+Tattoos in the Workplace and Discrimination

 Even though people are intrigued by body art, people who are inked are sometimes still unwilling to show off their tattoos.